Bobby Witt Jr. Player Props: Royals vs. Tigers

 Bobby Witt Jr. At The Plate

-- Witt Jr. has driven in a run in 23 games this year (32.9%), including six games with more than one RBI (8.6%).
-He has also driven in three or more of his team's runs in three contests.
+- In 33.8% of his games this season, Witt Jr. has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.